readmeio/rdme/README.md

 ### Common `rdme` Options

 - `--key <string>`: The API key associated with your ReadMe project.
-You can obtain this from your dashboard, or alternatively if you log in with `rdme login`, we will save your API key to a local configuration file (`~/.config/configstore/rdme-production.json`), saving you the hassle of having to supply this argument on commands that have it.
+Note that most of the commands below require API key authentication, even though the `--key` flag is omitted from the examples.
+See the [Authentication](#authentication) section above for more information.
 - `--version <string>`: Your project version.
+See [our docs](https://docs.readme.com/docs/versions) for more information.

 ### GitHub Actions